NNiT: Width-Agnostic Neural Network Generation with Structurally Aligned Weight Spaces: Abstract

 \section{Abstract}

 Generative modeling of neural network parameters is often tied to architectures because standard parameter representations rely on known weight-matrix dimensions.
 Generation is further complicated by permutation symmetries that allow networks to model similar input-output functions while having widely different, unaligned parameterizations.
 In this work, we introduce Neural Network Diffusion Transformers (NNiTs), which generate weights in a width-agnostic manner by tokenizing weight matrices into patches and modeling them as locally structured fields.
 We establish that Graph HyperNetworks (GHNs) with a convolutional neural network (CNN) decoder structurally align the weight space, creating the local correlation necessary for patch-based processing.
-Focusing on MLPs, where permutation symmetry is especially apparent, NNiT generates fully functional networks across a range of architectures.
+Focusing on Multilayer Perceptrons (MLPs), where permutation symmetry is especially apparent, NNiTs generate fully functional networks across a range of architectures.
 Our approach jointly models discrete architecture tokens and continuous weight patches within a single sequence model.
-On ManiSkill3 robotics tasks, NNiT achieves $>85\%$ success on architecture topologies unseen during training, while baseline approaches fail to generalize.
+On ManiSkill3 robotics tasks, NNiT achieves $>85\%$ success on architecture topologies unseen during training, while baseline approaches fail to generalize; the same pipeline also generalizes to MNIST classification beyond the robotic control setting.